|VACCINATION SCHEDULE: HIV-INFECTED ADULTS|

 4 Give 3-dose series at 0, 1–2, and 6mos.

 5 Give 1 dose of PCV13, followed by 1 dose of PPSV23 at least 8wks later.
 The second dose of PPSV23 should be given at least 5yrs after the first PPSV23 dose.
-If the last PPSV23 was given at <65yrs, at age 65, give another PPSV23 dose at least 8wks after PCV13 and at least 5yrs after the last PPSV23 dose.
+If the most recent PPSV23 was given before 65yrs, at age 65yrs or older, give another PPSV23 dose at least 5yrs after the last PPSV23 dose.
 Pneumococcal vaccines should be given as soon as possible after HIV diagnosis.

 7 3-dose series of single-antigen HepB vaccine (Engerix-B, Recombivax HB) or combined HepA-HepB vaccine (Twinrix) at 0, 1, and 6 mos.